Pruning Pepper Plants – How To Prune Pepper Plants Right

 Topping pepper plants, or removing the top few inches at the adolescent stage, typically leads to lower-growing plants, at least in the short term.
 The areas of the plant that you remove quickly recover and fill in with new growth from the lower nodes (more on nodes later).

-There are four different scenarios during the growing season when pruning might be beneficial to pepper plants.
-Be sure to consider carefully whether pruning is necessary for your plants.
+There are four main reasons when pruning might benefit your pepper plants.
+Carefully consider whether pruning is necessary for your plants.
+Here are the major growth stages during which pruning may be helpful:

 Topping (4-6 weeks after sprouting)